kratisto/docs/pages/public_cloud/compute/deployment_modes_comparison_resilience_details/guide.en-gb.md

 #### Characteristics

 - **High Availability:** Data remains available for both read and write operations, even in the event of a zone failure.
 This architecture is ideal for applications requiring fault tolerance, as the data is replicated across all three availability zones.
-Even in the event of a disruption in one zone, service continuity is maintained.
+Even in the event of a disruption in one zone, regional service continuity is maintained.
+Zonal services can be leveraged for high availability.
 - **Fault isolation:** Each availability zone is independent in terms of power, networking, and cooling, which means issues in one zone won’t directly impact the others.
 This leads to a higher level of redundancy and ensures that service interruptions are minimized.
 - **Optimised latency:** Low latency between zones ensures fast, reliable communications, ideal for demanding workloads.